-Increased intracranial pressure can be due to a rise in pressure of the cerebrospinal fluid.
+Increased intracranial pressure can be due to a rise in the pressure of the cerebrospinal fluid.
 This is the fluid that surrounds the brain and spinal cord.
-Increase in intracranial pressure can also be due to a rise in pressure within the brain itself.
-This can be caused by a mass (such as a tumor), bleeding into the brain or fluid around the brain, or swelling within the brain itself.
+An increase in intracranial pressure can also be due to a rise in pressure within the brain itself.
+This can be caused by a mass (such as a tumor), bleeding into the brain or fluid around the brain, or swelling of the brain.

 Many conditions can increase intracranial pressure.
 Common causes include:

 - Encephalitis (irritation and swelling, or inflammation of the brain)